 Leah lives in New York City with her husband and their three children, and enjoys running, writing, good food and wine, and her church community.

-Donna Breitzer is an arts administrator, teacher and singer with a passion for bringing 5BMF’s exciting programming to new neighborhoods all over New York City.
-Since co-founding Five Boroughs Music Festival with Jesse Blumberg in 2007, she has helped oversee all aspects of daily operation, and has been instrumental in the growth of 5BMF’s marketing efforts and operational budget.
-She brings to the organization significant administration experience from over 10 years in the corporate world, where she worked in legal marketing and business development.
+Donna Breitzer is an arts administrator, voice teacher and singer whose passion for bringing 5BMF’s exciting programming to new neighborhoods all over New York City was cultivated over her 17 years serving the organization in a leadership capacity.
+After co-founding Five Boroughs Music Festival with Jesse Blumberg in 2007, she helped oversee all aspects of daily operation, and was instrumental in the growth of 5BMF’s marketing efforts, audience reach, annual budget, and institutional support.
+She brought to the organization significant administration experience from over 10 years in the corporate world, where she worked in legal marketing and business development.

 As a mezzo-soprano, Donna is an active ensemble singer and soloist.
 She joined the Extra Chorus of The Metropolitan Opera in 2014 and performs regularly with top concert ensembles and renowned orchestras including the New York Philharmonic, American Symphony Orchestra, and American Classical Orchestra, among others.
-Passionate about teaching, Donna has maintained a private voice studio for over 20 years.
+Passionate about teaching, Donna has maintained a private voice studio for nearly 25 years.

 Originally from Saratoga, CA, Donna earned a BMus/BA in Voice Performance and English from the University of Michigan, and a Master of Music degree in Voice from the New England Conservatory of Music.
+In 2024 she will complete post-graduate studies at NYU, earning an Advanced Certificate in Vocal Pedagogy.
 More at www.donnabreitzer.com.

 JESSE BLUMBERG | FOUNDING ARTISTIC DIRECTOR